Asymptotic exponential law for the transition time to equilibrium of the metastable kinetic Ising model with vanishing magnetic field: Model and results

 will be close to $\mu_{\Lambda_h, -, h}(f\,|{\cal R})$ with a probability that goes to $1$ for a vanishing magnetic field $h$.

-To characterize this ``large class'' of starting measures that fall in the basin of attraction of the restricted ensemble, we need to make precise the definitions of the stopping time $T_{\lambda_{\cal S}}$ and the killing rate $\lambda_{\cal S}$, which are associated with a positive parameter $\lambda$ and another subset ${\cal S}$ of $\Omega_{\Lambda_h}$.
-Just as the definition of ${\cal R}$ refers to slightly supercritical Wulff shapes, that of ${\cal S}$ refers to slightly subcritical Wulff shapes.
-Let $B_-$ be the symmetric of $B_+$ with respect to $B_c$:
+Before characterizing this ``large class'' of starting measures that fall in the basin of attraction of the restricted ensemble, we need to make precise the definitions of ${\cal S} \subset \Omega_{\Lambda_h}$ and of the random time $T = T_{\lambda_{\cal S}}$.
+The definition ${\cal S}$ is essentially symmetric to that of ${\cal R}$ and uses the symmetric $B_-$ of $B_+$ with respect to $B_c$: